 Our local data comes from the Communities that Care Survey administered in Spartanburg every even year.
 If your school has not participated in past years they are still eligible for the next cycle (2022).
-Below are some of our local numbers from 2018 (updated data coming Summer 2020).
+Below are some of our local numbers from Spring 2020.

-- 10.5% of SC teens first tried alcohol at 12 years of age or younger
+- Among the students who report every drinking alcohol, 45% of them first tried alcohol at just 12 years of age or younger

 - More than half of teens think that there is little or no risk with regularly using marijuana OR vaping

-- More than half of teens said it would be somewhat or very easy to access any of these substances: alcohol, cigarettes, vapes, marijuana
+- More than half of teens said it would be somewhat or very easy for them to access alcohol, cigarettes, vapes, or marijuana

-- More than 1 in 10 high school students rode with a drunk driver during the past month
+- 1 in 10 high school students rode with a drunk driver during the past month

 - Vaping: The Stanford Toolkit has free powerpoint units on vaping along with fact sheets and other resources